cyverse-archive/DE/services/apps/README.markdown

 container that links to the de-db container and fires up psql.
 The password is 'notprod' (without the quotes).

-The file test.properties is a config file for Metadactyl that is set up to assume that everything will be running  locally.
-To get Metadactyl up and running with de-db as the database, fire off test.sh and then run the following:
+The file test.properties is a config file for Apps that is set up to assume that everything will be running  locally.
+To get Apps up and running with de-db as the database, fire off test.sh and then run the following:

     lein run -- --config test.properties